binkley/modern-java-practices/README.md

 ## Use integration testing

-Here I say "integration testing".
+Here the project says "integration testing".
 Your team may call it by another name.
+This means bringing up your application, possibly with [fakes, stubs, mocks, spies, dummies, or doubles](http://xunitpatterns.com/Mocks,%20Fakes,%20Stubs%20and%20Dummies.html) for external dependencies (databases, other services, _etc_), and running tests against high-level functionality, but _not_ starting up external dependencies themselves (_ie_, Docker, or manual comman-line steps).
-This means bringing up your application, possibly with [fakes, stubs, mocks, spies, dummies, or doubles](http://xunitpatterns.com/Mocks,%20Fakes,%20Stubs%20and%20Dummies.html) for external dependencies (databases, other services, _etc_), and running tests against high-level functionality.
+Think of CI: what are called here "integration tests" are those which do _not_ need your CI to provide other services.

 An example is testing `STDOUT` and `STDERR` for a command-line application.
 (If you are in Spring Framework/Boot-land, use controller tests for your REST